Mental health professionals

 Your GP is often the first person you will seek help from.
 He/she will assess the problem and may either provide medication and monitor your condition or may refer you to a specialist, for example, psychiatrist, psychologist or counsellor, if necessary.
-Your GP may be able to recommend a support group for the particular problem.
-Where others are involved in the patient's care (for example, psychiatrist, social worker, family members, etc.) your GP may liaise with them in order to provide you with the best overall care.

 The clinical psychologist has a specialist qualification in mental health and works as part of the mental health team in a unit or hospital and is involved in assessment and counselling therapy.
 Family therapy may be provided where appropriate and a particular approach may be used for specific problems, such as a cognitive-behavioural approach for phobias.
 Referral is often through a GP or psychiatrist, but self-referral is possible.

 The community psychologist has a clinical qualification and works as part of a community-based team with individuals such as social workers, speech therapists and community welfare officers.
 The community psychologist is involved in assessing and working with those with a wide range of problems, including children with behavioural, educational and other difficulties.

 Counselling psychology, as a specialist area, encompasses a broad range of practices that help people improve their well being, alleviate distress and maladjustment, resolve crises, and increase their ability to live more highly functioning lives.
 Counselling psychologists can be found working in diverse areas such as schools and colleges, industrial workplaces and health services.